chaichontat-thesis/notes/content/statistics/parametric_stats.md

 \end{align}
 $$

-Intuitively, we want to use the arithmetic mean as the location parameter $α$.
+Intuitively, we want to use the arithmetic mean as the location parameter $\alpha$.
 What form of density for $p(y_i)$ and method of estimation to get the arithmetic mean as the estimator?

 Let $\bx =(\xdots)$ Assuming that each draw is iid, we have
 $$